Anomalously long lifetimes in two-dimensional Fermi liquids

 Let us now analyze this low-temperature scaling in more detail.
 Figure~\ref{fig:3} shows a double-logarithmic plot of the decay rates over a large temperature range for the first twenty angular harmonics $m$ as a function of~$T_F/T$.
 The calculations are performed using the first three basis functions, where even-parity modes are shown as blue lines and odd-parity modes as orange lines.
 The inset of the figure shows the logarithmic derivative of the results in the main plot with respect to $T_F/T$ to extract a local scaling exponent \mbox{$\gamma_m \sim (T_F/T)^{-\alpha(T)}$}.
 At high temperatures \mbox{$T\gtrsim T_F$}, the decay rate is independent of the angular parameter and approximately constant.
 This changes at smaller temperatures \mbox{$T\lesssim T_F$}, where Pauli blocking effects start to enter, which reduce the decay rate.
-For even-parity perturbations, it crosses over to the canonical Fermi liquid \mbox{$\gamma_{m, {\rm even}} \sim (T_F/T)^{-2}$} scaling, which persists over the complete low-temperature range for $T\lesssim0.2 T_F$.
+For even-parity perturbations, the decay rates cross over to the canonical Fermi liquid \mbox{$\gamma_{m, {\rm even}} \sim (T_F/T)^{-2}$} scaling, which persists over the complete low-temperature range for $T\lesssim0.2 T_F$.
 Odd-parity modes (orange lines), by contrast, are seen to decay much more slowly, with a rate \mbox{$\gamma_{m, {\rm odd}} \sim (T_F/T)^{-4}$} at the very lowest temperatures.
 This result agrees with the analytical prediction~\cite{ledwith19}.
 Different from the even-parity modes, the onset temperature below which the asymptotic low-temperature scaling form is reached depends on the angular parameter $m$, where larger modes first assume a plateau near \mbox{$\alpha\approx 2$} before they cross over to the more rapid decay with \mbox{$\alpha\approx 4$}.
-Using \mbox{$\alpha(T_\star)=3$} to mark the onset of the low-temperature scaling, we find \mbox{$T_\star(m=3) = 0.12 \, T_F$}, \mbox{$T_\star(m=5) = 0.04 \, T_F$} and \mbox{$T_\star(m=7) = 0.02 \, T_F$}.
+Using \mbox{$\alpha(T_\star)=3$} to mark the onset of the low-temperature scaling, we find \mbox{$T_\star(m=3) = 0.12 \, T_F$}, \mbox{$T_\star(m=5) = 0.04 \, T_F$}, and \mbox{$T_\star(m=7) = 0.02 \, T_F$}.
 A fit to higher (odd) angular momenta up to $m=19$ gives \mbox{$T_\star(m)/T_F = 0.91/m^2$}.
 Our calculations using a parabolic dispersion apply directly to doped semiconductors and should be a good approximation for graphene or bilayer graphene at temperatures $T\lesssim T_F$, where the valence band is not depleted by thermal excitations.
 In particular, for GaAs, a wide hydrodynamic regime is predicted in the range \mbox{$T=1-40$K} despite seemingly weak electron interactions~\cite{ahn22}.
-For Fermi temperatures in the range \mbox{$T_F=50-200$K} for typical doping densities, the tomographic regime should then exist for temperatures \mbox{$T \lesssim 5-20$K}, which is well within the range of current experiments~\cite{braem18}.
+With Fermi temperatures in the range \mbox{$T_F=50-200$K} for typical doping densities, we thus predict the anomalous odd-parity transport in a large window of temperatures \mbox{$T \lesssim 5-20$K}, well within the range of current experiments~\cite{braem18}.